Mecha-nudges for Machines: Fine-tuning

 Figure~\ref{fig:pvi_histogram} shows the distribution of \pvi scores across quantile-spaced bins for listings uploaded before and after the ChatGPT release, separately for the three labeling models used in our analysis.
-All three panels share the same qualitative pattern: the post-ChatGPT distribution has substantially more mass at the upper extreme ($\geq 0.9$) relative to before, confirming that the post-ChatGPT shift toward higher machine-usable information is robust across labeling models.

-The three panels nonetheless differ in the shape and magnitude of the shift.
+All three panels share the same pattern: the post-ChatGPT distribution has substantially more mass at the upper extreme ($\geq 0.9$) relative to before.
+The three panels differ in the shape and magnitude of the shift, however.
 Under GPT-5-mini labels (top panel), the post-period distribution displays a bimodal pattern, with large spikes at both the 0.9--0.99 bin ($\approx 37\%$) and the $\geq 0.99$ bin ($\approx 43\%$), while the pre-period distribution has more mass spread across the 0.5--0.9 range.
-Under Gemma-3-27B labels (mid panel), the shift is concentrated at the $\geq 0.99$ bin, which grows from roughly 37\% of before-period listings to about 52\% of after-period listings; the intermediate bins (0.5--0.9) are correspondingly depleted.
+Under Gemma-3-27B-IT labels (mid panel), the shift is concentrated at the $\geq 0.99$ bin, which grows from roughly 37\% of before-period listings to about 52\% of after-period listings; the intermediate bins (0.5--0.9) are correspondingly depleted.
 Under Qwen3-32B labels (bottom panel), the before distribution is already top-heavy, with about 35\% of before-period listings in the $\geq 0.99$ bin; the after period shifts this further to about 42\%, a more modest but still visible change.

 Across all three models, the negative and near-zero bins are similar across periods, indicating that the share of listings that are actively uninformative to the model has not changed materially.
 These differences across labeling models likely reflect their distinct calibration and instruction-following tendencies rather than a substantive disagreement about the underlying phenomenon.
 The histograms thus reinforce the main finding: the post-ChatGPT increase in average \pvi is driven by a rightward reallocation of mass toward the high-information tail.